santimattius/kmp-shared-resource/README.md

-# KMP Gradle Skeleton
+# KMP Shared Resource

-This is a Kotlin Multiplatform project targeting Android, iOS.
+This is a Kotlin Multiplatform project targeting Android, iOS using [Moko Resource](https://github.com/icerockdev/moko-resources/tree/master)

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: